Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Background and motivation

-The bootstrap method uses the empirical cumulative distribution function (CDF) of $\{\hat\tau(s_b)\}_{b=1}^B$ to approximate the sampling distribution of $\hat\tau(s)$, and construct CIs or perform HTs for $\tau^*$.
-In the remainder of this section, we characterize the consistency of PB estimators, CIs, and HTs.
+The bootstrap method uses the empirical cumulative distribution function (CDF) of $\{\hat\tau(s_b)\}_{b=1}^B$ to approximate the sampling distribution of $\hat\tau(s)$ and construct confidence sets or perform HTs for $\tau^*$.
+In the remainder of this section, we characterize the consistency of PB estimators, confidence sets, and HTs.